carriegale2710/employee-creator/README.md

 ## Known issues

-Remaining bugs, things that have been left unfixed
+Remaining bugs, things that have been left unfixed:

-- deleteById method
+Features that are buggy / flimsy/not functional yet:

-Features that are buggy / flimsy
+- delete by employee id

 ---